Updated on 2025-07-17 GMT+08:00

 • The workload can access the external network as follows:

-• Accessing an intranet: The workload accesses the intranet address, but the implementation method varies depending on container network models.
-Ensure that the peer security group allows the access requests from the container CIDR block.
+• Accessing a private network: The workload accesses the private network address, but the implementation method varies depending on container network models.
+Ensure that the peer security group allows access from the container CIDR block.
 For details, see Configuring Intra-VPC Access.

-• Accessing a public network: Assign an EIP to the node where the workload runs (when the VPC network or tunnel network model is used), bind an EIP to the pod IP address (when the Cloud Native Network 2.0 model is used), or configure SNAT rules through the NAT gateway.
+• Accessing a public network: Assign an EIP to the node where the workload runs (when a VPC network or tunnel network is used), bind an EIP to the pod IP address (when Cloud Native Network 2.0 is used), or configure an SNAT rule on the NAT gateway.
 For details, see Accessing the Internet from a Container.